 As the U.S.-Iran ceasefire deadline looms, here are the main sticking points

-Vice President Vance is expected to travel to Islamabad soon to lead the U.S. delegation for a second round of peace talks with Iran ahead of the expiration of a two-week ceasefire on Wednesday.
+Vice President Vance is expected to travel to Islamabad soon to lead a U.S. delegation for a second round of peace talks with Iran as the countries' two-week ceasefire nears its expiration day.

 But the prospects for renewed diplomacy remain unclear.
-Iranian state media said Tuesday that no Iranian delegations have traveled to Islamabad "so far," while President Trump told Bloomberg News on Monday that a renewal of the ceasefire was "highly unlikely."
+Iranian state media say no Iranian delegations have traveled to Islamabad "so far."
+President Trump reiterated, in an interview with CNBC Tuesday, that he does not want to extend the ceasefire.

+On Monday, Trump told Bloomberg News the ceasefire expires Wednesday evening Eastern time.

 Mohammad Bagher Qalibaf, Iran's chief negotiator and parliament speaker, accused the United States late Monday of forcing Iran to the negotiating table and said that on the contrary, Iran has been preparing "to reveal new cards on the battlefield."